 - Please submit a cover letter that states your interest in this workshop and gives an overview of your writing background and prior workshop experience, if any.

 - The cost is $600.
 If you are selected to participate in the workshop, a deposit of $200 is required to register, with the balance due by September 30.

 - Applications will be accepted on a rolling basis until the class is full.

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.

 ABOUT KRYSTAL SITAL

 Krystal A. Sital is the author of the critically acclaimed memoir Secrets We Kept: Three Women of Trinidad.
-A PEN America Literary Award finalist and Hertog fellow, her work has appeared in ELLE, New York Times Magazine, the New York Times, Well, Salon, Catapult, Today’s Parent, LitHub, Brain Child, the Caribbean Writer, and elsewhere.
-Sital has taught creative writing, gender and sexuality, business writing, and peoples and cultures of the Caribbean at Fairleigh Dickinson University and New Jersey City University.
+A PEN America Literary Award finalist and Hertog Fellow, her work has appeared in ELLE, the New York Times Magazine, the New York Times, Well, Salon, Catapult, Today’s Parent, LitHub, Brain Child, the Caribbean Writer, and elsewhere.
+Sital has taught creative writing, gender and sexuality, business writing, and peoples and cultures of the Caribbean at Fairleigh Dickinson University and at New Jersey City University.
 She now teaches in the MFA program at Sierra Nevada College on Lake Tahoe.